eZanmoto/Bake/README.md

 ### Usage

-To generate a project with `bake` must specify at least the name of the project, the name of the owner of the project, and the programming language the owner is to be written in.
-An example command that could be used to create the Bake project itself might be
+To generate a project with `bake`, you must specify at least the name of the project, the name of the owner of the project, and the programming language the owner is to be written in.
+An example command that could be used to create the Bake project itself might be:

     > bake -n Bake -l go -o 'Sean Kelleher'